wasifalam23/shopping-cart/README.md

 ### Client Setup

-1. After cloning the repository, navigate to the root of the server component and run the following command to install dependencies:
+1. Navigate to the root of the server component and run the following command to install dependencies:

    ```bash
    npm install